Combodo/iTop/readme.txt

 Bug fixes from Trac:
 --------------------
+#732 Change password: exit after building the page in case of wrong "old" password
 #729 Backup fails on Windows IIS
 #728 The ticket's title is now an (external) attribute of the link between a ticket and a CI.
 #727 Prevent a crash in cron.php